 - For macOS users, FileVault is an encryption app that encrypts the entire startup disk.
 This one would likely be an ideal solution if your company uses Macs and you need a reliable option for your teams to secure their computers and data.

-Recommended: Top Encryption Tools and Software for 2021
+Recommended: Top Encryption Tools and Software

 When it comes to selecting the best data security technique for your organization, the options that you have to weigh are things like:

 - Security risks: What type of industry are you in?
 Is your company prone to attacks?